Qazeer/artefacts.help/pages/others/email_headers.md

 identify authorized servers and the comportment the receiver should follow in case of an email reception from a non authorized server.

-`SPK` `DNS` records follow the format below, with mechanisms / rules evaluated from left-to-right and stopping on the first match (except for the `INCLUDE` mechanism).
+`SPK` `DNS` records follow the format below, with mechanisms/rules evaluated from left-to-right and stopping on the first match (except for the `INCLUDE` mechanism).